mattermost/mattermost-developer-documentation/site/content/blog/2020-03-27-advanced-git-tbilisi-free-university.md

 community: jesse.hallam
 ---

-This morning, I had the privilege to (virtually) join [Shota Gvinepadze](https://community.mattermost.com/core/messages/@shota.gvinepadze) and his students at the [Free University of Tbilisi](http://freeuni.edu.ge/en) and speak about "Advanced Git @ Mattermost" for a portion of their class time.
-The [slides](https://docs.google.com/presentation/d/1tVH2kw_WJ5_rCCOIGHPxVc8O07g1zHK0hQIloCwEYAk/edit) are available now, and a recording may be made available soon.
+On Monday, March 16, 2020, I had the privilege to (virtually) join [Shota Gvinepadze](https://community.mattermost.com/core/messages/@shota.gvinepadze) and his students at the [Free University of Tbilisi](http://freeuni.edu.ge/en) and speak about "Advanced Git @ Mattermost" for a portion of their class time.

-The following are my speaking notes from the session, slightly modified for this format.
+The following are my speaking notes from the session, slightly modified from the [original slides](https://docs.google.com/presentation/d/1tVH2kw_WJ5_rCCOIGHPxVc8O07g1zHK0hQIloCwEYAk/edit) for this format.
 Keep in mind that the command line examples are illustrative of my workflow, and not meant to be run in isolation.

 ### Introduction
 Today's session on open source will focus on understanding Git better.
 I've interacted with a lot of people who are "scared of Git."
 They know the basics -- pulling, committing, pushing -- but anytime something goes wrong, they're stuck.
 Or they know about some of the advanced Git commands, but worry every time they have to do one.